filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag is only required if there is a need for a remote journal collection on the target system.

 ### idn
 This flag passes the `-Dlibidn=true` option to the Meson build script.
-Enabling it will build the `systemd-networkd` and the `systemd-resolved` daemons with the IDN support.
+Enabling it will build the `systemd-networkd` and the `systemd-resolved` daemons with the IDN support using the `libidn2` library.

 This flag can be safely disabled if there is no need to deal with non-English domain names.